MariaLundgren/frozan/README.md

 -	As a user I want to get information about the company.
     - In the about us section it is a section the user can read to get information about the company.

+#### The ice cream

+-	As a user I want to get information about the ice cream product the company is selling.
+    - In the ice cream section the user can read a text to get more information about the ice cream product the company sells.
+-   As a user I want to know what flavours of the ice cream the company offers.
+    - In the ice cream section there is also a section that shows all the flavours of ice cream that the company offers.

 #### Our locations

 Manual testing of google map.